PauloRTesJr/expenses/CONTRIBUTING.md

 ## 🤖 AI Assistant Guidelines

-### When an AI is contributing to this project, it must follow these specific guidelines:
+### When an AI is contributing to this project, it must follow these specific guidelines

 #### 1. **Mandatory Code Standards**